mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-1.md

 So everywhere comes from here; but if you are not there, you cannot say everywhere.
 Do you understand?
 When you say *everywhere*, at that time, you are [a] really important pivot, [the] pivotal position of existence.
 And then with that pivotal position of your life, it is very peaceful and harmonious.
 At that time, you can see everywhere.
 But when you are very confused, you cannot see the everywhere.
 You are limited; that’s why you are very confused.
 Is that clear?

 So when you say *everywhere*, yes we understand it, but it’s very vague, very abstract.
 So finally, where is *everywhere*?
 Where is [the] *cosmos*?
 Where is the universe?
 [If we say,] “The universe is...” – immediately we can see the universe is a word, out of our life.
 But it is not [our of our life].
 If you see the universe like this, out of *you*, you never understand the universe.
 Because such a universe or cosmos is nothing but the theoretical, nothing but the world of conceptualization; that’s [all].
-So in the conceptualization you are always playing a game; like chasing after your own tail, like a [cat](glossary#cat).
+So in the conceptualization you are always playing a game; like chasing after your own tail, like a cat.

 [We always do this.]
 In philosophy, in psychology, in physics, even in religion, we do it.
 That’s why finally, it’s [sort of] fun, but simultaneously, fun is not always fun; it’s trouble.
 We are fighting and killing each other, under the beautiful flag of religion.

 Particularly priests.
 I have been a monk since I was 18 years old.
 I am talking about compassion and egolessness... how much do I understand egolessness?
 You know, my mouth is always moving, just like the croaking frog Dōgen Zenji mentions, the croaking frog in the rice field.
 Just like a cricket at Hokyoji in the autumn. *[Some laughter.]* But it doesn’t connect with me.
 Just my mouth moves, that’s it.
 Lots of noise, but I have never experienced directly what egolessness *is*.
 Do you understand?
 You don’t understand. *[He laughs.]*

 The question I ask you, “Do *you* understand,” it is already something questionable.
 But what I want to tell you is, egolessness is not something conceptualized or understandable, or [reasonable].
 No, it’s not.
 You have to directly touch it.
 I don’t know, how can I say it?
-I have been talking about [Buddha Nature](glossary#buddha-nature), compassion, wisdom, for many, many years – but I always slip off. *Real* egolessness, *real* compassion, I haven’t realized it for a long, long time.
+I have been talking about buddha-nature, compassion, wisdom, for many, many years – but I always slip off. *Real* egolessness, *real* compassion, I haven’t realized it for a long, long time.
 But, talking is better than nothing.
 If I talk about compassion through my head, it penetrates my skin and marrow.
 So talking or preaching is pretty nice.
 But if I preach, if I teach something compassionate, and then I fully believe that “I am good Buddhist” – no way! *[He laughs.]* That’s prejudice and ego.
 Okay?
 You don’t notice.
 Particularly when you become priest, you must be *very* careful, very careful, because you are a person who conveys the teaching of egolessness to others, by which people must be relieved and liberated, and guided to have a productive life.
 But we don’t do it.

 #### 30:40